UMassCDS/slurmcollie/README.md

 /modules/admin-resources/ood-dev/unity-r_4.4.0.sif
 ```

-For the command line interface to R, you'll probably need to do something............Ask Georgia if
-this is still necessary.....

 Now you can launch R. You can do one more test of your ssh connection from R if you want:

 ```